Summary

 Part A: Open-label Phase

-Part A will enroll 20 individuals with primary MN: 10 individuals with low proteinuria and 10 individuals with high proteinuria.
-All Part A participants will receive 200 mg subcutaneous belimumab weekly for 52 doses (weeks 0-51), unless a dose increase is warranted by the PK analysis.
-Trough serum belimumab levels will be obtained weekly following the first 4 doses of belimumab.
-Participants will receive rituximab 1000 mg intravenously (IV) at weeks 4 and 6.
+Initially Part A planned to enroll 20 individuals with primary MN: 10 individuals with low proteinuria and 10 individuals with high proteinuria.
+All Part A participants received 200 mg subcutaneous belimumab weekly, the initially approved dose of belimumab in SLE, for 52 doses (weeks 0-51).
+Trough serum belimumab levels would be obtained weekly following the first 4 doses of belimumab.
+All participants would receive rituximab 1000 mg IV at weeks 4 and 6, and are followed after the 52 week treatment period on no study medication until week 156.

 Part B: Randomized Phase